 Editing an Existing Glyph»

-To select a glyph, follow one of the following methods —
+To open a glyph, use one of the following methods:

-If you already have an open Glyph Window with a glyph from the same font, new glyphs will be opened in the same Glyph Window (where the previous glyph was shown).
+If you already have an open Glyph Window with a glyph from the same font, new single glyph will be opened in the same Glyph Window (where the previous glyph was shown).
+If several glyphs were selected they will be opened in a new Glyph Window.

-• Ctrl-click in the Font Window and select the Edit Glyphs command to open selected glyphs in the same Glyph Window.
+• Ctrl-click in the Font Window and select the Edit Glyphs command to open selected glyphs.

 • Select several glyphs in the Font Window and click on any of the editing tools in the Toolbar.